Undiluted7027/BugFoundry/README.md

 ## How to Run Test Cases - Linux
 1. Follow steps 1 to 6 in "How to Run System - Linux" instruction
+2. If the system is ran before testing, deleting all data files in the data folder is recommended.
-2. To run the test cases, call command
+3. To run the test cases, call command
     ```./test```

 ## How to Run Test Cases - Windows
 1. Follow steps 1 to 4 in "How to Run System - Windows" instruction
+2. If the system is ran before testing, deleting all data files in the data folder is recommended.
-2. To compile, call command:
+3. To compile, call command:
    ```g++ -Wall src/Test.cpp```
 4. To run the test cases, call command:
    ```./a.exe```